osmosis-labs/osmosis/x/gamm/pool-models/stableswap/README.md

 ## Extensions

-* The astute observer may notice that the equation we are solving in $\text{solve_cfmm}$ is actually a cubic polynomial in $y$, with an always-positive derivatives.
+* The astute observer may notice that the equation we are solving in $\text{solve\_cfmm}$ is actually a cubic polynomial in $y$, with an always-positive derivative.
 We should then be able to use newton's root finding algorithm to solve for the solution with quadratic convergence.
 We do not pursue this today, due to other engineering tradeoffs, and insufficient analysis being done.